-In particular, the apparatus is configured to simultaneously irradiate opposing sides of the workpiece using laser beams having different pulse lengths to form opposing laser shock peened surfaces.
+According to another processing method, the workpiece is irradiated simultaneously at opposing sides thereof using laser beams having different pulse lengths to form opposing laser shock peened surfaces.
 The use of such differential laser beam pulse lengths results in the development of opposing shockwaves induced by laser shock peening that attenuate at different rates as they propagate through the workpiece.
 This disparate attenuation in the shockwaves will produce compressive residual stress regions extending from the respective laser shock peened surfaces having a stress distribution profile that exhibits an asymmetry along a thickness dimension of the workpiece.

-According to another system configuration, a laser shock processing apparatus is provided with a controller that directs the apparatus to laser shock process the workpiece in a selective manner.
-In particular, the apparatus is configured to simultaneously irradiate opposing sides of the workpiece to form a set of laterally offset laser shock peened surfaces.
+According to another processing method, the workpiece is irradiated simultaneously at opposing sides thereof to form a set of laterally offset laser shock peened surfaces.
 This lateral offset has the effect of creating an imbalance in the forces that are developed within the workpiece as the shockwaves induced by laser shock peening propagate through the workpiece.
-This force imbalance exerts a moment force on the material, tending to rotate it around an axis perpendicular to the displacement vector connecting the laterally-offset, opposing laser shock peened surfaces, and lying in the nominal mid-thickness plane between the opposing laser-peened surfaces.
+This force imbalance exerts a moment force on the material, tending to rotate it around an axis perpendicular to the displacement vector connecting the laterally offset laser shock peened surfaces, and lying in the nominal mid-thickness phase between the opposing laser-peened surfaces.